+We're based in the heart of Nottingham and provide services to over 2.5 million residents of Nottingham and its surrounding communities.
 We also provide specialist services for a further 3-4 million people from across the region.

-- Nottingham City Hospital is our planned care site, where our cancer centre, heart centre and stroke services are based.
+- Nottingham City Hospital is our planned care site, where our cancer centre, heart centre and stroke services are based

 - Ropewalk House is where we provide a range of outpatient services, including hearing services.

-We have achieved a national and international reputation for many of our specialist services, including stroke, renal, neurosciences, cancer services and trauma.
+We have a national and international reputation for many of our specialist services, including stroke, renal, neurosciences, cancer services and trauma.

 We are at the forefront of many research programmes and new surgical procedures.
 In partnership with the University of Nottingham, we operate two NIHR (National Institute for Health Research) Biomedical Research Units - in hearing and deafness and in digestive diseases.

-As a teaching trust we have a strong relationship with our colleagues at the University of Nottingham and other universities across the East Midlands, including Loughborough University, where we are part of the Olympic Legacy project.
+As a teaching trust we have a strong relationship with our colleagues at The University of Nottingham and other universities across the East Midlands, including Loughborough University, where we are part of the Olympic Legacy project.

 We play a vital role in the education and training of doctors, nurses and other healthcare professionals.